Manage Sensitive Data Discovery Classifiers

 Example

-The example below illustrates a user searching all classifiers containing account
+The example below illustrates a user searching all classifiers containing account.

 $ immuta sdd classifier search account